 InkJet Printers Vs LaserJet Printers-Key Differences

-The laser printers are faster among the two types of printers since they are designed to meet high volume needs.
+Laser printers are faster among the two types of printers since they are designed to meet high-volume needs.
 The LaserJet printers can print up to the speed of 100 pages per minute (ppm).
-The inkjet, on the contrary, can deliver the speed of 20 ppm.
+The inkjet, on the contrary, can deliver a speed of 20 ppm.
 The printing speed can vary from model to model.

-If you are a professional photographer or a desktop publisher to print high-end graphics on the paper, the inkjet printers are the best to deliver minute details of the color images.
-The laser printers, on the other hand, produce sharp and crisp text prints with a cutting edge laser-beam technology.
-There are some good quality color laser printers in the market which give a stiff competition to photo inkjet printers.
+If you are a professional photographer or a desktop publisher to print high-end graphics on paper, inkjet printers are the best to deliver minute details of the color images.
+Laser printers, on the other hand, produce sharp and crisp text prints with cutting-edge laser-beam technology.
+There are some good quality color laser printers in the market that give stiff competition to photo inkjet printers.
 But photo inkjet printers still have an edge when it comes to photographic print-outs.

-Inkjet or a Laser printer, every kind of printer has its own limitations in terms of the monthly print outs it can deliver.
-The heavy duty business inkjet printer comes with 750 monthly print volume.
-Talking about the laser printers, even the entry-level laser printers offer a minimum monthly volume of 1500 pages.
+Inkjet or a Laser printer, every kind of printer has its own limitations in terms of the monthly printouts it can deliver.
+The heavy-duty business inkjet printer comes with a 750 monthly print volume.
+Talking about laser printers, even entry-level laser printers offer a minimum monthly volume of 1500 pages.
 So laser printers win here with larger print capacity compared to inkjet printers.

 The inkjet cartridges are of small capacity and hence need to be replaced quite frequently.
-If you need to print text documents more and a few color print outs once in a while, you must go for a Laser printer considering its low cost per page.
+If you need to print text documents and a few color printouts once in a while, you must go for a Laser printer considering its low cost per page.

 Other Differences between inkjet and Laserjet printers